Finistere/antidote/README.rst

 Antidotes is a dependency injection micro-framework for Python 3.6+.
 It is designed on two core ideas:

-- Keep dependency declaration close to the actual code as it's deeply related.
+- Keep dependency declaration close to the actual code.
 Dependency injection is about removing the responsibility of building dependencies from their clients.
-Not separating how a dependency is built from its implementation.
+It does not imply that dependency management should be done in a separate file.
 - It should help creating maintainable code in a straightforward way and offer effortless integration.
-  One must be able to integrate it partially.

 It provides the following features:

 - Ease of use
     - injection anywhere you need through a decorator `@inject`, be it static methods, functions, etc..
-      By default it will only rely on type hints, but it supports a lot more !
+      By default, it will only rely on type hints (classes), but it supports a lot more!
     - no \*\*kwargs arguments hiding actual arguments and fully mypy typed, helping you and your IDE.
     - documented, see `<https://antidote.readthedocs.io/en/stable>`_.
 If you don't find what you need, open an issue ;)
     - thread-safe, cycle detection